Kyaw Tun

-Thakin Kyaw Tun, or Thakin Kyaw Dun (ကျော်ထွန်း 1915-1980) was a Burmese politician.
+Thakin Kyaw Tun, or Thakin Kyaw Dun (ကျော်ထွန်း 1915–1980) was a Burmese politician.

 Early life and education

 Thakin Kyaw Tun was born in AlLaBote village, Htantabin Township, Insein District by U Bo Sa and Daw Ohn in 1915.
 He studied at Buddhist English-Burmese School Thar Yawaddy, Tharyawaddy ABM and Insein High Schools respectively.

 Career

 He joined Dobama Asiayone and became a Thakin in 1935.
 He began to take part in peasant movements.
 In 1938, he became a member of the working committee of the All Burma Peasants Organization, a branch of Dobama Asiayone.
 At the same time, he was the secretary of All Burma Peasant Organization (Insein District).

-He participated actively in year 1300 Revolution and also campaigned against the oppressive laws on peasants; for this he was arrested and imprisoned by the colonial British Government.
+He participated actively in the year 1300 Revolution and also campaigned against the oppressive laws on peasants; for this, he was arrested and imprisoned by the colonial British Government.

-In the 1942 Resistance Against the Japanese, he worked underground as a member for the People’s Revolution Party (PRP) (later become socialist party).
+In the 1942 Resistance Against the Japanese, he worked underground as a member of the People's Revolution Party (PRP) (later become socialist party).
 On the formation of the Burma Independence Army (BIA), as a revolutionary leader of the Insein District, he took part in the administration of Insein District.
 Later, in the movement against British Occupation and the struggle for the independence, he worked closely with Thakin Tin, U Kyaw Nyein, Thakin Chit, U Ba Swe and Thakin Tin Tun.

 In May 1942, he attended BIA officer training school.
 On the transition of BIA to BDA (Burma Defence Army) he left the army.

 As an organizer in Insein District for Dobama Poor Man organization, he undertook secret organization for the resistance against the Japanese occupation, by communicating with Thakin Than Tun and Thakin Chit.

 In 1945, he was the political leader for Insein District and worked with Division 1, Min Hla Sithu Force.
 After the World War II, he took part in the formation of the Socialist Party.
 Later he became deputy secretary for the Socialist Party.
 In 1950, he became the General Secretary of the All Burma Peasants Organization.